nasseryz/Assignment_3_Part_3/README.md

 # <img src="images/house.jpeg" alt="Titanic" width="500" height="350">

-In this project, we performed explorotary data analysis and answered three hypotheses based on the dataset. we used statiscts to analyze this data.
+In this project, we performed explorotary data analysis and see if there is any correlation between the variables and analyze the distribution of the dataset.
 Here are three possible hypotheses:
 * The survival rate is associated to the class of passenger
 * The survival rate is associated to the gender